Enochmia/object_tracking_drone/others/training_dataset/readme.md

-# Uploading please Wait.
-Thank you!
+# Uploaded!
+Thanks for waiting!